sourcefuse/terraform-aws-arc-s3/docs/module-usage-guide/README.md

 ### Basic Usage

-For usage, see the [example](https://github.com/sourcefuse/terraform-aws-arc-s3/tree/main/example) folder.
+For usage, see the [examples/simple](https://github.com/sourcefuse/terraform-aws-arc-s3/tree/main/examples/simple) folder.

 This example will create:

 - AWS S3 buckets with the specified configuration.
-- Configurations for lifecycle rules, CORS, and website hosting.
+- Configurations for lifecycle rules.
-- Proper access control policies.

 ### Tips and Recommendations